BuvinJT/distbuilder/docs/HighLevel.md

 #### onQtIfwConfig( cfg )

-After building a "package" from the Python source, QtIFW is employed to build installer for deploying that content.
+After building a "package" from the Python source, QtIFW is employed to build an installer for deploying that content.
 Those tasks are driven by a master
 [QtIfwConfig](ConfigClasses.md#qtifwconfig) object.
 A collection of related sub components are nested inside of that (e.g. [QtIfwPackage](ConfigClasses.md#qtifwpackage)).